Naeuvaseh/hour33/platforms/android/app/src/main/assets/app/tns_modules/nativescript-plugin-firebase/README.md

 You can also change the configuration by deleting the `firebase.nativescript.json` and reinstalling the plugin.

+#### Using Vue?
+If you're using this template: [vue-cli-template](https://github.com/nativescript-vue/vue-cli-template), then copy `firebase.nativescript.json` to the `template` folder.
+You could also symlink it: `firebase.nativescript.json -> template/firebase.nativescript.json`.

+And also, `require` the plugin before Vue.start runs (probably in `main.js`), but run `firebase.init()` afterwards (although it may work before).
+You could wrap it in a timeout to make sure.

 ### iOS (Cocoapods)
 The Firebase iOS SDK is installed via Cocoapods, so run `pod repo update` from the command prompt (in any folder) to ensure you have the latest spec.